 |

-My problem with “Moneyball” and Michael Lewis Michael Lewis is a
+My problem with “Moneyball” and Michael Lewis In August of 2002 Lewis

-most important one was: I want to read before publication the sections
+place, presented to him in writing.
+I want to read before publication the sections

 that relate to our interview and point out to you any sections I think are